-Surfing may not be equally popular throughout the world, which is understandable considering that so many countries have no coastline, but everyone has heard of surfing.
+Surfing may not be equally popular throughout the world, which is understandable considering that so many countries have no coastline.
+But everyone has heard of it.
 This is all thanks to the continuously growing surf culture.
-This includes those who do it for fun, those who turned it into a lifestyle or career and even non-surfers.
-That’s the beauty of it, you don’t even have to be a surfer to identify yourself with it!
-So let’s look back at how surf culture has grown from history’s first wave riders up to our present days.
+This includes those who do it for fun, those who turned it into a lifestyle or career, and even non-surfers.
+That’s the beauty of it, you don’t have to be a surfer to identify yourself with it!

 When and where did it all begin?